Vasanthrs-dev/todo-app/README.md

 # Simple Todo App

-A simple Todo app built using JavaScript, allowing users to add, edit, delete, and check tasks.
+A simple Todo app built using JavaScript, following the Object-Oriented Programming (OOP) paradigm.
+The app allows users to add, edit, delete, and check tasks.
 Users can also set todos for different times of the day: Morning, Afternoon, and Evening.

 ## Features